Zabaione

-Zabaione (/it/) or, through hypercorrection, zabaglione (/ˌzæbəlˈjoʊni/, /ˌzɑːb-/; /it/), (Note: Another spelling, considered archaic, is zabajone.) is an Italian dessert, or sometimes a drink, made with egg yolks, sugar, and a sweet wine (usually Marsala wine).
+Zabaione (/it/) or, through hypercorrection, zabaglione (/ˌzæbəlˈjoʊni/, /ˌzɑːb-/; /it/), (Note: Another spelling, considered archaic, is zabajone.) is an Italian dessert, or sometimes a drink, made with egg yolks, sugar, and a sweet wine (usually Moscato d'Asti).
 Some versions of the recipe incorporate spirits such as cognac.
 The dessert version is a light custard, whipped to incorporate a large amount of air.
 Since the 1960s, in restaurants in areas of the US with large Italian populations, zabaione is usually served with strawberries, blueberries, peaches, etc., in a champagne coupe, and is often prepared tableside for dramatic effect.

 In France, it is called sabayon.
 The dessert is popular in Argentina and Uruguay, where it is known as sambayón (from the Piedmontese sambajon) and is a popular ice cream flavour.

-Espresso zabaglione incorporates the sugar and egg yolk mixture into a small cup to be filled with a shot of espresso coffee, which can be served frozen.

 History

 Although accounts vary, the Italian dessert dates as far back as the second half of the 15th century, a recipe for which appears in the manuscript collection at the Morgan Library Cuoco Napoletano.